 1.)
 Never Truly Taking a Break

-Although I set specific office hours, don’t answer the phone in the evenings or weekends, hire others to do most of the labor… I still never get a true break.
-Even if I get a physical break, my mind never stops working on the landlording business.
-I still carry the stress and the knowledge that things might be going wrong right now.
-Last January I took a cruise through the Caribbean.
-No cell phone, no computer, nothing.
-However, I still thought of, planned, schemed, read, and discussed real estate investing on the trip.
+I still carried the stress and the knowledge that things might be going wrong at any given moment.
+Once I even took a cruise through the Caribbean—no cell phone, no computer, nothing.
+However, I still thought of, planned, schemed, read, and discussed real estate investing the entire the trip.

-Sometimes… it would be nice to simply ignore it all.
+Sometimes… it’s nice to simply ignore it all.